devherik/message-sender-microsservice/README.md

 ---

-**Note**: This project was built to demonstrate software engineering best practices, Clean Architecture principles, and production-ready Python development.
-It showcases the ability to design scalable, maintainable systems suitable for real-world applications.
+**Built with Clean Architecture, SOLID principles, and a passion for well-designed systems.**